As afternoon spills into evening in Sanford, a family makes a house a home. Dad Tom Metzger dusts, daughter Arielle sweeps, and son Austin scrubs.

 It could be a room of any teenage girl in Central Florida.
 But a teetering tower of white thank-you cards on her dresser offers a clue — Arielle Metzger is no ordinary girl.

 Life can change dramatically in a very short time.
 Three years ago, Arielle and Austin’s biggest worry may have been about which comic book to read next.
 That was before they were faced with the realities of grown-up topics like finances, recession, and foreclosure.

-After the economic crash, Tom, a computer, couldn’t find construction work.
+After the economic crash, Tom, a carpenter, couldn’t find construction work.
 Before long, the family lost their home and were forced live in a now-famous yellow delivery truck.